 Vehicle Code 23140 makes it a crime for a driver under age 21 to drive with a BAC of .05% or higher.

-An underage driver with a BAC of .05% or higher is considered too drunk to drive, even if he or she is not actually impaired.
+An underage driver with a BAC of .05% or higher is considered too drunk to drive, even if they are not actually impaired.

 Although this is not technically a DUI, it is a violation of law.
 So by testing positive for any alcohol, an underage driver will be considered negligent per se if sued in a civil lawsuit.

-However, the plaintiff will still need to prove that the accident was caused by the defendant’s impairment.
+However, you will still need to prove that the accident was caused by the defendant’s impairment.
 It may be hard to do this if the only statute violated was VC 23136.

 California Vehicle Code 23152(c) makes it unlawful for a person who is addicted to the use of any drug to drive a vehicle.
 This includes prescription and over-the-counter medications.13